 - Removing baseboards.
 The best way to get the flooring under the baseboards is to remove the baseboards, and then reinstall.
-Unless you have extremely unique baseboards (and who does?), this is your chance to reinstall new baseboards the second time around.
+Unless you have extremely unique baseboards, this is your chance to reinstall new baseboards the second time around.
 In other cases, the floor installers can cut under the baseboards with a special saw and insert the flooring underneath--a less preferable method.

 - Door trim.
 More problematic than baseboards--you may choose to have the flooring installed around the door trim or to cut under the trim and insert the flooring underneath.
 Almost no floor installers will remove door trim.
 If you are concerned about a 100% polished finish, then removing and reinstalling new door trim is the only way to go--but be prepared for a long road ahead.

 - Prepare the sub-floor.
 What is your substrate?
 Is sub-floor installation part of the package?
-If not, many floor installers will simply "steam-roller" right over any imperfections and holes in the sub-floor (after all, is it their problem?).
+If not, many floor installers will simply "steam-roller" right over any imperfections and holes in the sub-floor.
 Get the sub-floor solid and tight ahead of time.

 - Prepare outdoor cutting area.
 To encourage the floor installers to cut their floorboards (and plywood, if they are installing sub-floor) outside, make sure they have a good place to do this:

 - Covered concrete patio or garage best area to work.